Glo92/phase-1-project/README.md

 #### By *Gloria Wekura*

 ## Description
-This is an app the the user is able to input the tasks that he/ she is required to complete and once they are done the can mark as done,or delete them
+This is an app the the user is able to input the tasks that he/ she is required to complete and once they are done they can delete them

 ## Installation
 You use git clone to be able to download the app in site Github